 The MR Weather App is distributed with the chgres_cube pre-processing software.
-It converts the Global Forecast System (GFS) analyses to the format needed as input to the model, which is six tiles in NetCDF format.
+It converts the Global Forecast System (GFS) analyses to the format needed as input to the model, which is six tiles in netCDF format.
 Additional information about chgres_cube can be found in the chgres_cube User's Guide.

-GFS analyses for initializing the MR Weather App can be in Gridded Binary v2 (GRIB2) format (in 0.25, 0.50, or 1.0 degree grid spacing) or in the NOAA Environmental Modeling System (NEMS) Input/Output (NEMSIO) format.
+GFS analyses for initializing the MR Weather App can be in Gridded Binary v2 (GRIB2) format (in 0.50, or 1.0 degree grid spacing), the NOAA Environmental Modeling System (NEMS) Input/Output (NEMSIO) format, or Network Common Data Form (NetCDF).
 Initialization from dates starting on January 1, 2018 are supported.
 Dates before that may work, but are not guaranteed.
-GFS public archives can be accessed through the National Centers for Environmental Information (NCEI) or through the NOAA Operational Model Archive and Distribution System (NOMADS).
+GFS public archives can be accessed through the THREDDS Data Server at NCEI.
+A small sample of files in all supported formats can be found at the EMC FTP site.
 The initial conditions may be pre-staged on disk by the user or automatically downloaded by the workflow.